jjmmolina/AbaranBot/README.md

 * Other guidelines

 ### Who do I talk to? ###
-This tool is developer by Answare Team, and is a branch of book "Automate it, recipies to upskill your business" https://www.packtpub.com/application-development/automate-it
+This tool is developer by Jesus Martinez, and is a branch of book "Automate it, recipies to upskill your business" https://www.packtpub.com/application-development/automate-it
 * Repo owner or admin
 * Other community or team contact